Presence as Portal

 Live online classes with the world’s best artists and curators

-In this workshop, artists will get feedback on their art through various exchanges and explore their art practice’s connection with magic.
+In Maximum Magic Online Art course, artists will get feedback on their art through various exchanges and explore their art practice’s connection with magic.
 From smoke & mirrors to spirits & mysticism, this course will be engaging all kinds of magical arts in relation to diverse creative practices, historical developments, and current cultural expressions.

 The Pursuit of Authenticity in the Arts with Epiphany Couch

 What does it mean to be an artist today?
 How do we navigate the changing art landscape?
 How do we seek opportunities that feel authentic to our goals as artists and creators?
 This course blends playful exploration with practical skill-building to provide artists with the tools and insights needed to navigate their artistic journey with authenticity, integrity, purpose, and resilience.